Finding Our Genius Through Social Comparison.

 I was lost for many years, judging where I was in my life compared the people around me.
 With the years I spent getting my butt handed to me dealing with addiction, I watched a lot of people “grow up.”
 All the while, my life was backsliding into oblivion.

 Today it isn’t as much of a mystery to me how people show up their lives day after day.
-I have been doing this quite well for the last 9 years in recovery.
+I have been doing this quite well for the last decade in recovery.
 But when I couldn’t fathom it, I felt very stupid for not being able.

 In the last 9 years I have had a great deal of success, accomplishing many things.
 I am not left wondering how people get up and go to work day after day, because now I do this.

 Even though I have had more success than I could have imagined before I made it to recovery, this social comparison piece of my brain is still busy, often!